jstankowski/QMIV/README.md

 For example, if one wants to use input sequence in BT709 colorspace and calculate metrics in RGB, the following parameters should be used: `-csi YCbCr_BT709 -csm RGB -cwa "1:1:1:0" -cws "1:1:1:0"`.

 ### 5.9.
-PNG mode
+PNG/BMP mode

-Optional mode of the QMIV allows to calculate the metrics not for video files, but for lists of indexed images in the PNG format.
+Optional mode of the QMIV allows to calculate the metrics not for video files, but for lists of indexed images in the PNG or BMP format.

 The name of input file should contain format string as defined in C++20 std::format [ISO/IEC 14882:2020] in the form of `{:d}` with optional modifiers.
 The file name is determined by formatting input string using image index.